 The foundations for the award are based on some key principles where reasonable adjustments could be made:

-- Advanced information to help prepare person with autism before their admission
+- Advanced information to help prepare autistic people before their admission

 - Staff and volunteer training in autism